mnishiguchi/cpp_notebook/_notebook/graphs.md

 ==

-## Depth First Traversal
+## Traversal
 - Visit all the verteces

+### Depth First Traversal

-- similar to the preorder traversal of a binary tree
+- Similar to the preorder traversal of a binary tree

 1. Start from the lowest index.
 2. Find the lowest connected node, move to it and as far as possible.
 3. Move to the next lowest and repeat.

+### Breadth First Traversal
+- Similar to traversing a binary tree level by level
+- (the nodes at each level are visited from left to right)
+- visit the vertices that are directly connected to the current vertex

+==

+## Minimal spanning tree
+- Unique path connecting all the nodes connected at minimum cost.
+- Often used for directed weighted graph.